 What is an accumulator

-Lithium: a resource with a high presence on Earth
+Lithium: a rife resource on Earth

 Lithium is the chemical element with atomic number 3, symbol Li.
 It is an alkali metal, located in the first group of the periodic table of elements.
 Highly reactive, lithium does not exist in its native state in the natural environment, but only in the form of ionic compounds.
 The total world resource identified by the USGS is 53.8 million tonnes, of which 58% is in Bolivia and 27% in China.
-To date, the largest extractors are the United States, Australia, Chile, Argentina and China.
+To date, the largest extracting countries are the United States, Australia, Chile, Argentina and China.

 Why such a success?